-The State Bar is making every effort to continue activities of the Lawyer Assistance Program under the COVID-19 guidelines.
+The State Bar is making every effort to continue activities of the Lawyer Assistance Program (LAP) under the COVID-19 guidelines.
 All LAP groups have transitioned to online “virtual” groups.

 Ethics research assistance is available from the Ethics Hotline.
 Attorneys can request a call by using the online contact form.